highcharts/node-export-server/README.md

   * `--host`: The hostname to run a server on.
   * `--port`: The port to listen for incoming requests on.
   * `--tmpdir`: The path to temporary output files.
+  * `--sslPath`: The path to the SSL key/certificate.
+Indirectly enables SSL support.
   * `--enableServer <1|0>`: Enable the server (done also when supplying --host)
   * `--logDest <path>`: Set path for log files, and enable file logging
   * `--logLevel <0..4>`: Set the log level.
 0 = off, 1 = errors, 2 = warn, 3 = notice, 4 = verbose